Italian Knots

 Icing:

-- After the icing is thoroughly dry and has hardened, turn the knots over and let dry any icing that may have accumulated on the underside.
+• After the icing is thoroughly dry and has hardened, turn the knots over and let any icing dry that may have accumulated on the underside.

 Notes